 A federal judge on Monday issued an order barring Grand Isle Shipyard Inc. and DNR-Offshore and Crewing Inc., a job-placement firm, from contacting any of the 20 workers who sued the companies.
-U.S. District Judge Kurt Engelhardt said there is no legitimate reason for the companies to communicate with the plaintiffs since they no longer work for them.
+Judge Kurt Engelhardt said there is no legitimate reason for the companies to communicate with the plaintiffs since they no longer work for them.

 The workers' class-action lawsuit claims they were confined to cramped living quarters and forced to work long hours for substandard pay.
 Lawyers for the companies say the workers' claims are false and should be dismissed.

 Several recruiting agencies that helped the workers secure visas also are named as defendants in the case.

 The suit claims Filipino laborers who worked as welders and pipefitters for Grand Isle Shipyard were "essentially imprisoned ... from the minute they set foot in Louisiana."
 Many lived on in a bunkhouse in Galliano or on a barge in Lafitte where six workers shared 10-foot-by-10-foot rooms and slept on mats instead of beds, according to the suit.

 "Defendants closely monitored these living spaces to ensure that plaintiffs and other Filipino workers would not escape, or attempt to escape, defendants' employ," the suit says.
 "In the case of the Galliano bunkhouse, defendants went so far as to lock Plaintiffs inside the bunkhouse after (10 p.m.) and to set up security cameras outside the bunkhouse to discourage plaintiffs from attempting to escape."

 The suit also claims the defendants refused to pay workers for all of the hours they worked and deducted an excessive amount from their paychecks for living expenses and work-related equipment.